How can recycling and going green save you money?

 Take your clothes back to the shop

-No, we don’t mean keeping the tags on the dress and returning it after a party (tut tut).
+No, we don’t mean keeping the tags on the dress and returning it after a party.
 Many high street shops now offer incentive discounts for shoppers who bring in old clothes to be recycled.
 H&M and its sister stores Monki and & Other Stories offer a tasty 10% off voucher in exchange for a bag of old clothes from any brand.
-So you can make space in your wardrobe, then fill it back up again for less.
+So next time you tidy your wardrobe, save up a bag full of clothes for recycling then fill it back up again for less.

 Refill your fragrance

 All spritzed out?
-Thierry Mugler will refill your existing perfume bottle by post, for as much as 38% less than buying a new one.
+Thierry Mugler will give you a perfume refill for your existing bottle by post, for as much as 38% less than buying a new one.
 Likewise swanky scent brands Louis Vuitton, Viktor&Rolf, Guerlain and Le Labo all offer a refilling service, with more and more posh perfumiers following suit.

 But even if you can’t refill your favourite, don’t toss it straight in the recycling.
 Empty perfume bottles can be surprisingly collectable on eBay.
 Classic brands like Chanel and Jean Paul Gaultier are the most sought after, while others might only fetch a few pounds – but it’s still a saving not to be sniffed at.